Transit-oriented development: Vancouver, British Columbia

 Vancouver has a strong history of creating new development around its SkyTrain lines and building regional town centres at major stations and transit corridors.
+In addition, the Government of British Columbia has legislated policy that all development within 800m of rail, and within 400m of bus interchanges, must be high density.
 Of note is the Metrotown area of the suburb of Burnaby, British Columbia near the Metrotown SkyTrain Station.
 The areas around stations have spurred the development of billions of dollars of high-density real estate, with multiple high-rises near the many stations, prompting concerns about rapid gentrification.

 Winnipeg, Manitoba

 There is currently one TOD being built in Winnipeg beside the rapid transit corridor.
 It is known as The Yards at Fort Rouge, and was spearheaded by the developer Gem Equities.
 In phase two of the southwest rapid transit corridor, there will be four more TODs.
 This phase is an interesting example of the use of fine arts in parallel with transit planning, making several of the stations sites for public art related to the social history of the area.